Robert Streatfeild

-Robert Streatfeild (1514 - March 1599) of Chiddingstone, Kent is the earliest known descendant to which most known Streatfeilds and Streatfields can trace their ancestry, and the progenitor of the Streatfeild family.
+Robert Streatfeild (1514 - March 1599) of Chiddingstone, Kent is the earliest known ancestor to which most known Streatfeilds and Streatfields can trace their ancestry, and the progenitor of the Streatfeild family.

 Origins

 Robert Streatfeild was born in 1514.
 He lived all his life, as far as is known, in the village of Chiddingstone, in the Weald of Kent.
 He therefore grew up at the height of Henry VIII’s reign when Anne Boleyn was living at nearby Hever Castle.
 There is no record of his parents, though it is probable that his ancestors had been in the area for several generations.

 Occupation

 Robert was known as an ironmaster.
 The Weald was the centre of the medieval iron industry, which seems to have been the economic base of both the village as a whole and the Streatfeild family.
 He laid the foundation for the family’s involvement in the iron industry in which his grandson, Richard, made his fortune.